lazy-hq/ai-sdk-rs/CONTRIBUTING.md

    Use GitHub issues to report bugs, request features, or ask questions.

 3. **Submit PRs**
-   Fork the repository, make your changes, and open a pull request.
+   - Fork the repository, make your changes
+   - Write change log to describe your changes in CHANGELOG.md following the [Keep a Changelog](https://keepachangelog.com/en/1.0.0/) format.
+   - Open a pull request.
 Please reference the related issue in your PR description.

 4. **Code Style**
    Follow Rust conventions.
 Before committing, run: